 Selecting the grate

 - Grates for food processing applications need to be chemical resistant and easily cleaned for most areas.
 The most common grate materials for food processing applications are stainless steel, fiberglass, and ductile iron.
-Stainless is the most expensive, but has the best strength, corrosion resistance, and clean-ability.
-Stainless or ductile iron are typically used where fork trucks will be present although there are systems in fiberglass that can handle fork trucks.
+Stainless is the most expensive, but has the best strength, corrosion resistance, and is the most sanitary.
+Stainless or ductile iron are typically used where fork trucks will be present although there are fiberglass grates that can handle fork truck traffic.
 Fiberglass is a good choice in areas where there will be foot traffic on a wet floor because it typically comes with a nonslip grit on it's surface.
 This nonslip grit is available in stainless but it is expensive.
 Ductile iron is the least expensive choice having good durability even with chemicals but it will eventually deteriorate.
+Iron grates will turn a rusty brown color when exposed to prolongued exposure to chemicals and wet environments.
+Even though they will not deteriorate, some find iron grates to be less appealing in applications where sanitation is critical.
+Iron grates are found more often in packaging and warehouse areas of the plant versus areas where food may be exposed to the environment.

 Openings in the grates can either be small or large.
 The decision has to be made whether you want the debris to flush through the system or if you want to keep the debris on the floor to be cleaned up above ground.
 Many facilities prefer to wash everything into a catch point where a basket can be used to collect debris.
 In some cases this can cause problems with plugging the system and the debris needs to be collected on top of the drain system.